Guanzhou-Ke/guanzhou-ke.github.io/_pages/about.md

 🔥 Status
 ---
 I expect to graduate in **June 2026**.
-I am looking for an internship or job in the field of **large multimodal model applications**, especially on unified understanding and generation reasoning.
+I am looking for an internship or job in the field of large multimodal model applications, especially on **unified understanding and generation reasoning**.
 The working place is preferably close to **Shenzhen**, China.
 If you have any recommendations, please contact me.
 Thanks.

 📣 News